The Research Awards recognize both graduate student research and individuals who have made a sustained contribution to research.

 - 1999 - Earl Misanchuk, University of Saskatchewan

-The purpose of the award is to recognize a graduate thesis or dissertation that makes a distinct contribution to Canadian-based university continuing education and/or adult education.
+The purpose of the awards is to recognize a graduate thesis or dissertation that makes a distinct contribution to Canadian-based university continuing education and/or adult education.

 Submissions are invited from individuals attending Canadian universities or Canadians attending universities outside of Canada.
 In order to be eligible, the thesis or dissertation must have been successfully completed (defended) within two calendar years prior to the award application.
 Theses previously submitted to CAUCE for this award are not eligible for consideration.